-The Akasha is an ancient concept, first encountered in the Sanskrit Vedas, the oldest scriptures of Hinduism, orally transmitted from at least the second millennium BC, and regarded by orthodox Hindus as apauruṣeya — that is, not of man: authorless, impersonal, revealed; first intuited through intense meditation by the ancient sages.
+The Akasha is an ancient concept, first encountered in the Sanskrit Vedas, the oldest scriptures of Hinduism, orally transmitted from at least the second millennium BC and regarded by orthodox Hindus as apauruṣeya — that is, not of man: authorless, impersonal, revealed; first intuited through intense meditation by the ancient sages.
 Akasha is the invisible foundation of all existence, the all-pervasive medium within which all matter, all phenomena arise.
-Through the Akasha is transmitted the Prana, the primal energy and information which shapes and animates all living forms.
+Through the Akasha is transmitted Prana, the primal energy and information which shapes and animates all living forms.

 Scientifically speaking, the machine model is long dead.
 In economic terms, however — and as a demoralising psychological weapon — it is very much alive.
-As fiercely as in the literalised vision of the Terminator films, a philosophical War of the Machines rages around us and within us.
+As fiercely as in the literalistic vision of the Terminator films, a philosophical War of the Machines rages around us and within us.

-But once the Starlink-5G system confers ubiquitous bandwidth abundance, it will have this; its travesty of aether, its anthropogenic pseudo-akasha.
+Once the Starlink-5G system confers ubiquitous bandwidth abundance, it will have this; its travesty of aether, its anthropogenic pseudo-akasha.

 A digital World Soul.